-CrowPlay is a pleasant nightmare at the intersection of theater and poetry created collectively by Invulnerable Nothings.
+CrowPlay is a pleasant nightmare at the intersection of theatre and poetry created collectively by the company.
 This orignal devised work collides the Morrigna in Irish folklore, 2013 intelligence studies around corvidae neurobiology from University Tubingen, the marginalia of Edgar Allan Poe, and American Murder Ballads as a conspiracy of raven-women leads the audience—participatory witnesses— through an expanding series of rituals and tableaux.
-Their ceremony is interrupted by the arrival of the mysterious Jane in this blood rite gone wrong…
+Their yearly ceremony is interrupted by the arrival of the mysterious Jane in this blood rite gone wrong…

 CrowPlay owes its shape to a generous research and development process over October/November 2017 at both Theatre Deli London and Centrespace Bristol.
 It received its world premier in October 2018 as part of the New York International Fringe Festival and featured the work of performer-devisers Lauren Guglielmello, C.C.
 Kellogg, Sarah Quigley*, and Hannah Wolfe* as well as stage manager/ facilitator Allie Moratta (*appearing courtesy of AEA) .
 With very special thanks to Laura Williams.

 “a haunting ritual—★★★★”

 -Andrew Andrews, Opplaud

 - BAX | Brooklyn Arts Exchange + BUSHWICK Industrial for FringeNYC, Brooklyn, New York (October 2018)

 Presented first as part of BAX’s curated Fringe offerings and then site specifically in a Brooklyn warehouse environment for five encore performances.